-An eye-catching shrub, Rose of Sharon blooms from June through October and produces medium-sized 4-5 lobed trumpet-shaped flowers in a variety of colors.
+An eye-catching shrub, Rose of Sharon blooms from June through October and produces medium-sized 4-5 lobed trumpet-shaped flowers in various colors.

-This decorative plant puts on vibrant displays of whitish-pink flowers that have reddish-pink centers, variegated shades of light pink to magenta flowers with dark reddish-purple centers, and variegated purplish-pink flowers with bluish-red centers.
+This decorative plant puts on vibrant displays of whitish-pink flowers with reddish-pink centers, variegated shades of light pink to magenta flowers with dark reddish-purple centers, and variegated purplish-pink flowers with bluish-red centers.

 The flowers unfurl as the sun rises, flare open throughout the day, and each evening around sunset, the days blooms die off and fall away.
 The Rose of Sharon produces so many buds that it can replace each day's flowers anew.